AyushJam/Single-Cycle-CPU/README.md

-# Assignment - ALU + Load/Store
+# Assignment - Single Cycle CPU

-Implement ALU and Load/Store instructions from RISC-V RV32I set
+Implement all instructions for RISC-V including Branch instructions

 ## Goals

-- Implement all the instructions in the RISC-V RV32I ISA that correspond to Load/Store (memory) operations, as well as all the ALU operations.
+- Implement all instructions of the RV32I set to make a single cycle CPU.

 ## Given

-The eventual goal of the single cycle CPU is to implement all instructions (except `FENCE`, `ECALL` and `EBREAK`) in the RV32I instruction set (pg.
+The goal of the single cycle CPU is to implement all instructions (except `FENCE`, `ECALL` and `EBREAK`) in the RV32I instruction set (pg.
 130 of riscv-spec.pdf uploaded on Moodle).
 For this, we will assume a simplified memory model, where data and instruction memory can be read in a single cycle (provide the address, and the memory responds with data in the same cycle), while allowing write at the next edge of the clock.
 You are already provided with memory modules that behave as required, along with the following:

-- Test bench with test cases having Load/Store along with ALU operations
+- Test bench with test cases including BRANCH instructions
     - Test bench will feed one input instruction per clock cycle
     - All registers are assumed initialized to 0 - this should be done in your code
 - IMEM and DMEM are given as modules in the test bench.
 You should not change them, but have to follow the read/write timing patterns from them.